steforster/Remact.Net/README.md

 How to build and test Remact.Net
 --------------------------------
-The Remact.Mono solution is used for VisualStudio 2012 under Windows and for MonoDevelop 4.0.12 under Ubuntu 14.04.
-It targets the Mono/.NET 4.0 frameworks.
-Source projects of other git repositories are referenced.
 You have to clone these (small) repos to be able to build:

       $ git clone https://github.com/steforster/Remact.Net.git